circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ### Transfer Stability Fees

-Mints BYC against a collateral vault's accrued Stability Fees.
-The BYC minted is transferred to the Treasury.
+Issues BYC against a collateral vault's accrued Stability Fees.
+The BYC issued is transferred to the Treasury.

-When this operation is called, it mints the maximum amount of BYC possible.
-In other words, any accrued SFs that weren't transferred previously get transferred.
+The amount of BYC issued when transferring Stability Fees is always the maximum possible amount.
+This amount is calculcated by calculating the cumulative SF discount factor used to undiscount ```DISCOUNTED_PRINCIPAL``` using ```current_timestamp``` rather than ```current_timestamp + 3 * MAX_TX_BLOCK_TIME```.
+This prevents a situation where timestamp flexibility results in more BYC being issued that debt owed to the vault.

-The operation can only be performed if the amount of SFs transferred is no less than the Minimum Stability Fee Transfer Amount.
-This prevents coin hogging attacks on collateral vault coins.
+A SF transfer is only permitted is the transfer amount exceeds the **Minimum Treasury Delta**.
+This prevents coin hogging attacks on both Treasury and collateral vault coins.

 #### State changes

-* ```TRANSFERRED_FEES```: increases by the amount of SFs transferred
+* ```PRINCIPAL```: increases by the amount of SFs transferred

 ## State and lineage